Nov 23, 2022

 That’s because you don’t have the root access to enable the feature.

-But, you can use PHP code checker instead, which provides you with a straightforward assistant to review botches in your code.
+But, you can use PHP code checker to help with syntax errors instead, which provides you with a straightforward assistant to review botches in your code.
 And for a more thorough review, you can also use IDEs like Eclipse or PHPStorm.

 If you need simplicity to monitoring bug on your WordPress site, you can also take advantage of WordPress debugging plugins.